bluemove/bluemove.github.io/terms_en.md

     + by telephone between 21:00 and 9:00 -5€
     + by Internet - 0€

-The criteria about if a call is an emergency situation or not will be qualified by Bluemove Team
+The criteria about if a call is due to an emergency situation or not will be decided by the Bluemove Team

 + Booking cancellation:
     + fixed surcharge when cancellation is done more than two hours in advance - 0€